Can Chickens Eat Apples? (Peel, Seed, Core, Flesh)

 Blood sugar

-Chickens, just like humans, can have problems with their blood sugar as well.
+Like humans, chickens can also have problems with their blood sugar.
 They can also have diabetes, although it isn’t common.
-Even though your chickens need a high level of blood sugar to aid their metabolic activities, their blood sugar needs to be regulated.
+Even though your chickens need a high blood sugar level to aid their metabolic activities, their blood sugar needs to be regulated.
 Apples help with regulating the production of insulin and glucagon in your chickens.

 5 Ways To Choose The Right Apples For Your Chickens